 Deciding to join a clinical trial

 Parents and children decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other parents and children volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
-Even if your child does not benefit directly from the clinical trial, his or her participation may benefit future children with a Wilms tumor.
+Even if your child does not benefit directly from the clinical trial, their participation may benefit future children with a Wilms tumor.

 Insurance coverage and the costs of clinical trials differ by location and by study.
-In some programs, some of the people's expenses from participating in the clinical trial are reimbursed.
+In some programs, some of the person's expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your child's treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 The use of placebos in cancer clinical trials in this way is rare overall and not done at all in childhood cancer research.
 Find out more about placebos in cancer clinical trials.